-Flushing is a broad term growers use for removing mineral nutrition from the plant near the end of its life.
-The idea behind flushing is to initially remove excess mineral nutrition from the medium, letting the plant use up what has been stored over the course of its life.
+Flushing is a broad term growers use for removing mineral nutrition from the media and plant near the end of its life.
+The idea behind flushing is to initially remove excess salts from the medium, letting the plant use up what has been stored over the course of its life.
 I’ll go over organics and hydro.
 When to flush is not a set in stone formula based on some set amount of time.
-I base when and how to flush on the plants metabolism and growing style.
+I base when and how to flush on the plant’s metabolism and growing style.
 I’ve found over the years longer flowering plants (10 or more weeks) seem to store more minerals in the bio mass for the long run and can need several weeks of plain water before the chop.
 While a plant that finishes in 7 to 8 weeks typically has a faster metabolism and may need just a week of plain water to use up what’s stored.
 Little new growth, swelling calyx, maturing pistols, and milky trichomes are an indication things are coming to an end.

 Start of flush.